 Anne Rowling Regenerative Neurology Clinic

 In 2010, J.K.
 Rowling made a substantial donation for the foundation of a new clinic at the University of Edinburgh in Scotland.
 In addition to conducting major research into neuro-regeneration, the Anne Rowling Regenerative Neurology Clinic will support patients with Multiple Sclerosis and other neurodegenerative diseases.
-The facility is named after Jo's mother, who died of Multiple Sclerosis aged 45, and will open officially in 2013.
+The facility is named after Jo's mother, who died of Multiple Sclerosis aged 45, and was officially opened by HR The Princess Royal in October 2013.

 For seven years J.K.
 Rowling was an Ambassador of One Parent Families, now called Gingerbread, a charity working with lone parents and their children.
 In 2007 J.K.
 Rowling took an honorary position as President of the charity.